This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 - Smoker grill combo setup for maximum versatility

 - Removable offset charcoal grate and ash pan

 - The oversized steel wheels help a lot, but it doesn’t change the fact that this thing weighs a lot!

 The Dyna-Glo Wide Body Vertical Offset Charcoal Smoker comes in as the second vertical smoker to make this list of the best offset smokers under $1000.

 Thanks to the wide vertical design, it has a whopping capacity of 1,890 square inches of cooking area.
 That’s the most cooking area offered by any of the smokers you’ll see on this list by a decent margin.

 All of that area is spread across 6 different racks, so it’s easy to stay organized during your smoke.
-An intuitive charcoal and ash management system is also built in, so you can easily remove charcoal ash pans for easy clean up.
+An intuitive charcoal and ash management system is also built in, so you can easily remove charcoal ash pans for easy cleanup.

 The Dyna-Glo DGO1890BDC-D Wide Body’s offset smoke box is designed for maximum efficiency when it comes to fuel burn.
-Basically, that means you’ll spend less time managing the fire and your wood/charcoal will last you a longer time.
+Basically, that means you’ll spend less time managing the fire and your wood/charcoal will last you a long time.

 - 1,890 square inches of primary cooking space is a ton to fit all of your meats to smoke!